NEUROIMAGING / NEUROSONOLOGY

 - atherosclerosis (the most common cause)

-- external compression of a subclavian artery caused by the cervical rib or the scalene muscles (Thoracic Outlet Syndrome – TOS)
+- external compression of a subclavian artery caused by the cervical rib or scalene muscles (Thoracic Outlet Syndrome – TOS)

 - Takayasu arteritis